cptrodgers/cptrodgers.github.io/_posts/2020-12-02-Rust:-Use-future@01-and-future@03-together.md

 - The interface is changed.
 We cannot use two libs based on two different Future Traits.
 If you update a library, you need to check the Future trait of it.
 - One selling point of Rust is Fearless Concurrent which means concurrent programming with Rust is easy.
 But, a new guy who comes to this young language will confuse and PANIC while coding and implement Rust dependencies to their Rust project.

 Don't worry, the future-rs team provides a way to use 2 future traits together in the same project.
-It means you can use a lot of user interfaces of futures@0.3 in the project base on futures@0.1 runtime.
+It means you can use a lot of useful interfaces of futures@0.3 in the project base on futures@0.1 runtime.
 For easy example:

 ```rust
 let future03 = async {